Politics

 “Nancy Dahlstrom has led a life of service and I want to thank her for stepping into the arena this year.
 Her selfless decision today puts Alaskans and the team first, allowing voters to unite around a single Republican,” said Richard Hudson, chair of the NRCC, in a prepared statement.

 Under Alaska’s open primary and ranked choice voting system, the top four vote-getters in the primary advance to the general election in November.
-Dahlstrom’s withdrawal means that Peltola, Begich, little-known Republican Matthew Salisbury and Alaska Independence Party candidate John Wayne Howe look set to appear on the general election ballot.
+Dahlstrom’s withdrawal means that Peltola, Begich, Republican Matthew Salisbury and Alaska Independence Party candidate John Wayne Howe look set to appear on the general election ballot.
+Salisbury and Howe have not reported any significant campaign funds.

 Sean Maguire